Tables Grab

 Recently Updated

-Recognise and continue sequences that involve decimals.
-So far this activity has been accessed 56 times and 2 Transum Trophies have been awarded for completing it.
+A self-marking exercise on calculating, simplifying and manipulating surds (also known as radicals).
+So far this activity has been accessed 29774 times and 10146 Transum Trophies have been awarded for completing it.

 TablesMaster